Origins and Development

 Committed to transform the bureaucracy from “demoralized but dedicated civil servants destined for failure due to inadequate operational support” to “professional, motivated and energized bureaucracies with adequate means to perform their public service missions”, the Philippine Development Plan (PDP) for 2011-2016 supported the goals of the previous administration with a strategy to professionalize the bureaucracy with a purposive, program-based and integrated professional development plan for career executives and personnel.

-Under the administration of President Rodrigo Roa Duterte, the new PDP for 2017-2022 also supports PMDP to further improve the efficiency and competence of public service as stated in Chapter 5: Ensuring People-Centered, Clean, and Efficient Governance.
-PDP 2017-2022 may be viewed through this link.
+Under the administration of President Ferdinand R. Marcos, Jr., the new PDP for 2023-2028 also supports PMDP to further improve the efficiency and competence of public service as stated in Chapter 14: Practice Good Governance and Improve Bureaucratic Efficiency

 The Public Management Development Program (PMDP) is an intensive program that provides comprehensive and multi-modal learning opportunities for public managers.